 8. Positive Attitude/Can do attitude:

-Overall attitude and the outlook towards work is to be judged.
+The overall attitude and the outlook towards work is to be judged.

 For some people money is the only motivational factor, whereas few will have greater liking towards kind of work, environment etc.

 Probe in and try to determine what factors motivate him or her, how he likes to be managed.